utybo/epita-c-cpp/README.md

 ### CI/CD

-This image is primarly intended for use in CI and other automated builds.
+This image is primarily intended for use in CI and other automated builds.
 You can use it as a regular Docker image.
 See below for an example on GitHub Actions.

 ## About epita-c-cpp